Abhi8358/SneakerApp/README.md

 - The checkout page contains all the sneakers added in a list displaying their image and price.
 - The checkout page also shows the total price of all the sneakers in the end.
 - Items are removable from the cart.
+- Added UI tests for Fragments.
+- Added Test for Room and viewModel.

 ## References